Is Transracial Adoption in a Child’s Best Interest?

 How Can We Have a Healthy Transracial Adoption?

-Currently, 40% of adoptions are transracial.
-While this makes transracial families more common, you will still need to be ready to deal with being a conspicuous family.
-For example, when you walk into a restaurant or down the street, people may stare and sometimes even ask inappropriate questions or make comments that you must be prepared to handle.
-How much you will deal with this will, for the most part, depend on where you live.
+For example, when you walk into a restaurant or down the street, people may ask inappropriate questions or comment.
+How much you will deal with this will, for the most part, depend on where you live, but it’s important to prepare yourselves to handle them.

 1. Talk to Family and Friends